jkrumow/TBStateMachine/README.md

 The state machine will queue all events it receives until processing of the current event has finished.

-The payload will be available in all action, guard, enter and exit blocks which are passed until the event is successfully handled.
+The payload will be available in all action, guard, enter and exit blocks which are executed until the event is successfully handled.

 ### Nested State Machines